Cancer in Gallbladder – An Introduction

 Sometimes on physical examination, the patients might show the following symptoms.

 - Jaundice – The cancer cells can obstruct the bile flow.
 This obstruction can cause jaundice.
 This hampers the flow of bile into the intestine.
 Hence the bilirubin starts mixing in the blood to cause Jaundice.
-This condition happens only when the cancer has considerably grown.
+This condition happens only when cancer has considerably grown.

 - Lumps in the belly – This is very similar to the previous point.
 The cancer growth can obstruct the bile duct.
 This obstruction can cause the gallbladder to swell.
 This can create a lump.
 This lump can feel in the abdomen.

 The presence of these two symptoms might give a sort of doubt in the mind of the surgeon.
 Hence the surgeon can rightly doubt the presence of gallbladder cancer.
 So the surgeon might ask for further diagnosis to confirm the presence of cancer.
-The two diagnostic methods used in cancer detection are endoscopic ultrasound and CT Scan.
+The two diagnostic methods used in cancer detection are an endoscopic ultrasound and CT Scan.
 The diagnosis can confirm the presence of cancer in the gallbladder and can also ascertain the stage.
 The surgeon would then follow the cancer treatment protocol.